Sunbird-Ed/sunbird-perf-tests/README.md

-##  User Onboarding and Login Load Test Results
+##  User Management APIs Benchmarking
-### 1. Individual API benchmarking by calling service directly
+### 1. Invoking APIs by directly calling the service
 #### APIs being invoked before optimizations
 * These APIs were invoked directly against the service
 * The table shows the TPS of each API before the optimizations